atsui888/Intelligent-Software-Agents/README.md

 <br>(10 man-days project)

 For this Semester, module is on Intelligent Software Agents (Intelligent Process Automation).
-This space will be updated soon. quite likely I'll instruction finetune phi-2, align it and red team it for safety and ethics, and use this model in replacing (automating) manual steps in a business process and also intelligently with Human-in-the-loop.
+This space will be updated soon. quite likely I'll instruction finetune phi-2, align it and red team it for safety and ethics, and use this model in replacing (automating) manual steps in a business process and also with intelligent decision making and with Human-in-the-loop.
 <br>
 Probably using phi-2 instead of a larger LLM to save on compute time and cost.
 (AWS isn't cheap, especially when using own funds :) )
 <br>